chejj/TidyTuesday/README.md

 # 🖖 TidyTuesday: The (Somewhat) Original Series

 > *"Space: the final frontier.
 These are the voyages of the data scientist Jacob.
-His weekly mission: to explore strange new datasets, to seek out new life skills and libraries, to boldly go where no one man has gone before..."*
+His weekly mission: to explore strange new datasets, to seek out new tools and libraries, to boldly go where no one man has gone before..."*

 ## Captain's Objectives
 - 📊 Visualize the galaxy of data with style and curiosity